iron-io/functions/README.md

 }
 ```

-Copy and paste the code above into a file called `func.go`, then run the following commands to build your function
+Make a new folder and cd into that folder then copy and paste the code above into a file called `func.go`.
+From that folder run the following commands to build your function and deploy it:
-and deploy it.

 ```sh
 # create func.yaml file, replace $USERNAME with your Docker Hub username.